 What will you learn?

-Your course is designed to give you a broad range of skills to maximise your employability.
+The BMus Music Composition for film course is designed to give you a broad range of skills to maximise your employability.
 You will develop high-level skills in composing music for all forms of visual media, with each level building on the knowledge gained from the previous one.
 Your course is therefore designed to give you a focused set of skills that you can apply to a broad range of media contexts.
-You will develop high-level composition, arranging and technology skills that relate to composing music for all forms of media, for example film, TV and games.
+While gaining a music composition degree, you will develop high-level composition, arranging and technology skills that relate to composing music for all forms of media, for example film, TV and games.

 - Composing for Media, Film and Games